nkolban/duktape-esp32/docs/classes.md

 {
    heapSize - The size of the free heap. sdkVersion - The version of the ESP32 SDK we are running upon.
+   flashSize: The amount of storage declared to be available on the flash device.
 }
 ```